shawnzhang12/shawnzhang12/README.md

 ### Hi, I'm Shawn!

 I'm a machine learning engineer currently based in Toronto, Canada.
+Open to relocate for exciting opportunities.